opf/openproject/docs/user-guide/gantt-chart/README.md

 In the **Gantt chart** you can schedule the work package with drag and drop and change the duration.

-### How to change the order of an item in the Gantt chart?

-Click the **drag and drop** icon (6 dots) at the left hand side of the work package row.
+To **change the order of an item** in the Gantt chart, click the **drag and drop** icon (6 dots) at the left hand side of the work package row.
 Drag the item to the new position.
-The blue line indicates the new position to drop the element.
+The blue horizontal line indicates the new position to drop the element.

 ![create-new-element-gantt-chart](create-new-element-gantt-chart.gif)